MolotovCherry/kmagick/.github/ISSUE_TEMPLATE/feature_request.md

 <!--Please answer the following questions for yourself before submitting an issue.-->

 - [ ] This is not a request for new API to be exposed.
-(If it is, file an issue at [magick-rust](https://github.com/nlfiedler/magick-rust))
+(If it is, file an issue at [magick-rust](https://github.com/nlfiedler/magick-rust).
+I will implement new functions as they are added upstream)

 ## Feature Request